HughP/dnj-corpus/README.md

 ##### Casing rules
 Based on data within the corpus, casing rules appear to follow general French casing norms, with two noted exceptions.

-1. The first word of a sentence is capitalized.
+1. Tone marks preceding the [a-zA-Z] portion of the word do not get capitalized, but the characters following the tone marks [a-zA-Z] do get capitalized.
-2. Proper nouns are capitalized.
+2. The first word of a sentence is capitalized.
-3. Unlike French where, when an article is the first word of a sentence both the first word and the second word are capitalized, in Eastern Dan only the first word is capitalized.
+3. Proper nouns are capitalized.
-4. Surnames are not capitalized as is the custom in French literature.
+4. Unlike French where, when an article is the first word of a sentence both the first word and the second word are capitalized, in Eastern Dan only the first word is capitalized.
-5. Uppercase can be used as a style choice in titles of creative works, much as is the case in many languages.
+5. Surnames are not capitalized as is the custom in French literature.
-6. Tone marks preceding words (stems [a-zA-Z]) do not get capitalized, but the characters following the tone marks [a-zA-Z] do get capitalized.
+6. Uppercase can be used as a style choice in titles of creative works, much as is the case in many languages, which use a Latin script.
 7. Only the first letter of a digraph is capitalized. i.e. 〈"Ɛa-〉 is correct whereas 〈"ƐA-〉 is not.

 ##### Punctuation